 'The land shall not be sold permanently, for the land is Mine; for you are strangers and sojourners with Me.

-Here lies an often over looked passage which, though under the Mosaic covenant, will help us see God’s heart for rest and relationship.
+Herein lies an oft overlooked passage which, though under the Mosaic covenant, will help us see God’s heart for rest and relationship.
 When God’s people were to enter the promise land, they were to remember not only to rest themselves and their livestock but also the land.
-As if anticipating the frailty of our faith in God, He promises us if we obey His command, He will command the blessing.
+As if anticipating the frailty of their faith, He promised them that if they obeyed His command, He would command the blessing of abundant provision.
 The last verse tells us why: the land belongs to God and we are just passing through.
-He is the only one who is actually in charge.
+He is the one who is actually in charge.

 'You shall not make idols for yourselves; neither a carved image nor a sacred pillar shall you rear up for yourselves; nor shall you set up an engraved stone in your land, to bow down to it; for I am the Lord your God.
 You shall keep My Sabbaths and reverence My sanctuary: I am the Lord.
 'If you walk in My statutes and keep My commandments, and perform them, then I will give you rain in its season, the land shall yield its produce, and the trees of the field shall yield their fruit.